Litemage/argos1756-docs/docs/software_doc/tutorials/03_XRP_Tank_Drive/index.md

        // This creates an object for the right motor on channel 1 frc::XRPMotor m_right_motor{1};
      ```
 3. Finally, we need to create a way to tell the drivetrain how to move.
-We'll do this by creating a 'function'.
+We'll do this by creating a [function](../../CPP_Docs/CPP_software_quick_reference/index.md#Functions).
 A function is just a named set of instructions.
 We'll name our function `TankDrive`.
 Our `TankDrive` function needs to know how fast each motor should go, so we'll give it two inputs: `leftSpeed` and `rightSpeed`.
 We need to make this function `public`, which just means that other parts of the robot's code (like the code for the joystick) are allowed to use it.
 In the header (`.h`) file, we just announce that this function exists.
 This is called a 'declaration'.
 We'll write the actual instructions for the function in the source (`.cpp`) file later.
     a.
 Add the function declaration to the `public` section of `Drivetrain.h`:
      ```cpp
      public: